 Caffeine goes through the bloodstream and passes the placenta.
 As it is a stimulant, it may boost your baby’s heart rate and metabolism.
 Caffeine overdose can also delay fetal growth and raise the risk of miscarriage.

-If you’re trying to get pregnant you should limit caffeine consumption between 200 and 300 milligrams per day.
+If you’re trying to get pregnant you should limit caffeine consumption to between 200 and 300 milligrams per day.
 There’s some evidence that large doses of caffeine can interfere with the estrogen production and metabolism needed for conception.